Hekel1989/nautilus-extra-columns/README.md

 * exif: [pyexiv2](https://launchpad.net/py3exiv2)
 * pdf: [PyPDF2](https://mstamy2.github.com/PyPDF2)

-Required Dependencies:

-To install all of the above on a Debian or Redhat based system, use the script below
+To install all of the above on a Debian or Redhat based system, use the command below

 ```
 if [ -f "/etc/debian_version" ]; then